 For more information, see Joint Honours Component Geography (36 credits).

 The Department of Geography (Prof. Thom Meredith), Faculty of Science, coordinates the 15-credit interdisciplinary Africa Field Study Semester.
-For further information, contact Martine Dolmière, Internship & Field Studies Officer, 514-398-1063; see Programs, Courses and University Regulations > Faculties & Schools > Field Studies > Undergraduate > Africa Field Study Semester.
+For further information, contact Martine Dolmière, Internship & Field Studies Officer, 514-398-1063; or see the eCalendar under Faculties & Schools > Field Studies > Undergraduate > Africa Field Study Semester.